Maginot Line

 Constructed on the French side of its borders with Italy, Switzerland, Germany, Luxembourg and Belgium, the line did not extend to the English Channel.
-French strategy, therefore, envisioned a move into Belgium to counter a German assault.
-Based on France's experience with trench warfare during World War I, the massive Maginot Line was built in the run-up to World War II, after the Locarno Conference in 1925 gave rise to a fanciful and optimistic "Locarno spirit".
-French military experts believed the line would deter German aggression because it would slow an invasion force long enough for French forces to mobilise and counterattack.
+French strategy was to move into Belgium to counter a German assault.
+Based on France's experience with trench warfare during World War I, the massive Maginot Line was built before the Second World War, after the Locarno Conference in 1925 gave rise to a fanciful and optimistic "Locarno spirit".
+French military experts believed the line would deter German aggression because it would slow an invasion force long enough for French forces to mobilise and counter-attack.